God of Harmony Osiris in Egyptian Mice Tomb

 6 by 5 min. third

 It is the clarity of a wall rather than papyrus that reveals detail from which this interpretation seems likely.
 Such a design on this all-important throne could supplement or change what is known of this long lasting god and give new emphasis to musical theory as having been more significant to the Egyptians outside of the area of practical music but as a cosmological reality in the sky.
-The Kaaba’s rectangular portrayal of the senarius can be seen here, using adjacent odd numbers.
+Search onsite for Kaaba’s rectangular portrayal of the senarius using adjacent odd numbers.

-My book Harmonic Origins of the World (2018), now generally available, examines Osiris and other gods of mythology and scriptures, from their numerical and harmonic codes; using the methods of Ernest G McClain, methods believed similar to those known by Plato and possibly Pythagoras.
+My book Harmonic Origins of the World (2018) examines Osiris and other gods of mythology and scriptures, from their numerical and harmonic codes; using the methods of Ernest G McClain, methods believed similar to those known by Plato and possibly Pythagoras.
 These codes came to be there because of the same technical interest in a harmony garnered by ancient astronomy.